Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Lineas is the private railway company, founded in 2011, which was formerly known as B-Cargo, NMBS Logistics and as B Logistics from 2015 to 2017.
 The privatised company, which was separated from NMBS, is specialised in rail freight, and is in full evolution mode today, in 2018.
 Some even speak of revolution mode.

-Since the coming of Argos Wityu, the originally French private equity player with European tentacles, business has been booming, each and every day.
+Since Argos Wityu joined us, the originally French private equity player with European tentacles, business has been booming, each and every day.
 With 7,000 wagons and 200 locomotives, Lineas is one of the largest privately owned companies in its sector in Europe and still growing.
 Losses were transformed into profits.
 Ex-Mc Kinsey boy Geert Pauwels leads the professional dance at Lineas and is overjoyed to have a partner like Argos.

 Every privatisation requires money.
 In your case, partly from the state and partly from a private player.
 How easy or difficult was this search?
 Based on the presumption that there is enough money in the market, as people always want to say.